nikhil/nikhil.github.io/_posts/2014-06-29-i3-tiling-window-manager.markdown

 ---

 ##Why did I switch to a tiling window manager?
-I am not going to say that a minimilistic enviornment such as `i3` is better than a desktop manager such as `KDE`, `GNOME`, `MATE`, or `Xfce`, but a minimilistic enviornment has helped me improve my tactics.
-After switching to a tiling window manager, I have found myself more focused on my task at hand and more effecient with my screen usage.
-Before	using a tiling window manager, I would often clutter up my windows on one workspace, even when I had worksapce switching as an option.
+I am not going to say that a minimalistic  environment such as `i3` is better than a desktop manager such as `KDE`, `GNOME`, `MATE`, or `Xfce`, but a minimalistic environment has helped me improve my tactics.
+After switching to a tiling window manager, I have found myself more focused on my task at hand and more efficient with my screen usage.
+Before using a tiling window manager, I would often clutter up my windows on one workspace, even when I had workspace switching as an option.

 ##i3
 I choose i3 tiling window manager.
 According to the i3 webpage: